 Applicants who are good fits for our lab tend to be interested in what we are interested in!
 See description above and check out our recent publications to see what we have been working on.

 I strongly value prior research experience and weight it heavily in admissions decisions.
-Prior research experience either in the field of psychosis research, vision science, or neuroimaging is particularly attractive.
+Prior research experience either in the field of mental health, psychosis research, or vision science is particularly attractive.
 I also value prior experience with computer programming and/or working with adults diagnosed with schizophrenia or related conditions.
 Both of these things are typically part of being in our lab.
 As a note, however, none of these previous experiences are strictly necessary.

 My mentoring style and training approach is best-suited for applicants who wish to pursue a research or academic career.
 Therefore, I am not the most effective mentor for applicants who are interested entirely in clinical practice careers.